 Service Authorization Requirements Inpatient Mental Health Inpatient Mental Health services require prior authorization.
 NOTE: Exception UPMC for Kids (CHIP) does not require prior authorization for medically necessary in-network inpatient mental health services.
-Medical necessity criteria, as set forth in The Mihalik Group Medical Necessity Manual for Behavioral Health (Mihalik Manual), are used for decisions regarding prior authorization and continued stays.
-See Adult Acute Inpatient Treatment: Mental Health, Child and Adolescent Acute Inpatient Treatment: Mental Health, levels in the Mihalik Manual for in-depth criteria.
+Medical necessity criteria, as set forth in The Mihalik Group's Medical Necessity Manual for Behavioral Health, are used for decisions regarding prior authorization and continued stays.
+See Adult Acute Inpatient Treatment: Mental Health, Child and Adolescent Acute Inpatient Treatment: Mental Health, or Geriatric Acute Inpatient Treatment: Mental Health levels in the Mihalik Manual for in-depth criteria.
 Continued-stay reviews can be completed on the last covered day authorized or one business day after the last covered day authorized, and it is the facility's responsibility to submit the request for additional authorization in a timely manner.